FabricMC/fabric-docs/develop/entities/attributes.md

 First, start with a basic helper method to register your mod's attributes.
 This method will accept the following parameters and register an attribute.

-- A `String` that will be the name of your attribute.
+- A `String` that will be the name of your attribute
-- A `double` that will be the default value of the attribute.
+- A `double` that will be the default value of the attribute
-- A `double` that will be the lowest value your attribute will reach.
+- A `double` that will be the lowest value your attribute will reach
-- A `double` that will be the highest value your attribute will reach.
+- A `double` that will be the highest value your attribute will reach
-- A `boolean` that dictates whether the attribute will be synced to clients.
+- A `boolean` that dictates whether the attribute will be synced to clients

 @[code lang=java transcludeWith=:::register](@/reference/latest/src/main/java/com/example/docs/entity/attribute/ModAttributes.java)